 Imperial builds safety and integrity into its pipelines from the outset of construction.
-We focus on quality assurance every step of the way and subject pipeline projects to rigorous material, design and construction standards that meet or exceed government and industry standards.
+Our pipeline projects have rigorous material, design and construction standards that comply with all applicable government and industry standards.

-Further detail about the construction methods used can be found in the Waterdown to Finch Project brochure.
+Further detail about the construction methods and our approach to protecting the environment can be found in the Waterdown to Finch Project brochure.

 - Email: email@example.com